 War itself may be a vicious response to international problems, but when it happens, it’s good that there are men and women who do the job that’s necessary to end it.
 And they may well pay with their blood.
 And it’s their blood that is honoured by the red of the poppy.

-In 1814 we took a little trip – Along with Colonel Jackson down the mighty Mississip’
+Along with Colonel Jackson down the mighty Mississip’

 We took a little bacon and we took a little beans